InSight Retina Consultants, P.C.

 Retina Specialists located in Denver, Aurora, Glenwood Springs and Edwards, CO

 More than 50% of people with diabetes develop diabetic retinopathy, the leading cause of blindness among adults today.
 At InSight Retina Consultants, P.C., experienced retina specialist Dennis O’Connell, DO, offers diabetic retinopathy diagnosis and solutions to help you preserve your eyesight.
-There are offices located in Aurora and Denver, Colorado, so call the one nearest you or click the online booking tool now.
+There are offices located in Aurora, Colorado, so call the one nearest you or click the online booking tool now.

 Diabetic retinopathy is a disease in which complications of diabetes cause progressively severe damage within the retinal blood vessels in your eyes.

 You need healthy retinas to see fine details, so diabetic retinopathy can cause irreversible blindness.
 More than half of people who have diabetes eventually suffer from diabetic retinopathy.

 There are four stages of diabetic retinopathy.
 The first three stages are mild, moderate, and severe nonproliferative diabetic retinopathy.
 These stages of diabetic retinopathy cause progressive blood vessel damage, leaking, and swelling.

 In the fourth stage, proliferative diabetic retinopathy, new abnormal and highly fragile blood vessels grow inside your retina.
 These blood vessels often rupture to cause scar tissue buildup and other problems, including retinal detachment.